aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/metadata/get/_index.md

 weight: 23
 ---

-This REST API indicates get  `metadata`  from multiple Excel files.
+This REST API indicates to get  `metadata`  from multiple Excel files.

 ```bash